-One of the best sources a prospective video game can draw inspiration from is a core rulebook from a tabletop RPG.
-They are filled with all of the tools you could possibly need to set up your own game including rule sets, character classes, combat mechanics and plenty of lore.
+One of the best sources prospective video games can draw inspiration from is a core rulebook from a tabletop RPG.
+They are filled with every resource you could possibly need to set up your own game including rule sets, character classes, combat mechanics and plenty of lore.
 There is so much to work with that adapting a tabletop RPG into a video game becomes comparable to adapting a popular novel into a film.
-In the early nineties, the Cyberpunk trend was growing in popularity and there were few better other games that fit as well into the trend as well as Shadowrun.
+In the early nineties, the cyberpunk trend was growing in popularity and there were few games that fit better into the trend than Shadowrun.

 The Role You Play

 You play as Jake Armitage, a courier en route to delivering a valuable piece of data stored inside of his head computer when he is intercepted by a gang of hitmen and shot down, left to die in the middle of the street.
 He is saved from death by a fox spirit named Kitsune and wakes up later in the city morgue.
 Jake has to piece together the events that led up to his attempted assassination, and he does so by fighting off other hitmen with guns and spells and gathering more information about his enemies by hacking into computers as well as interviewing different people.
 He can also recruit others to fight alongside him who specialize in combat, spellcasting, hacking, or any combination of the three.

 The plot revolves heavily around answering the questions of Jake’s assassination attempt.
 A lot of the clues quickly point to the Drake Corporation and its leader, the aptly named Drake.
 Jake has to find out who Drake is, why he ordered the assassination and ultimately getting revenge.